srtipo/coranos.github.io/bananos/beauty/BananoFoundationAndEmpire-2018-08/index.md

 ### images/ videos and identification

-		1- El concurso consistirá en una imágen de identificación, una (opcional) con bananas y un video (opcional).
-		1- The contest will consist of one verification image, one (optional) banano image, and one (optional) video.
+		1- The contest will consist of one verification image, one paragraph of up to 100 words, and one (optional) video.

 		2- Por favor trate de subir sus imágenes a https://imgur.com/ y envie un link de ellas.
 Si no se siente cómodo alojándolas en su cuenta personal, Coranos puede subirlas a su página.
 		2- Please try to post the images on https://imgur.com/ and link to them.
 If you are not comfortable using your personal account, Coranos can host them for you.

-		3- Discord a veces hace la calidad del video e imágen inferior a la original.
-		3- Discord sometimes makes the quality of the image lower than the original.

 		4- Please try to post the videos on https://www.youtube.com/ and link to them.
 If you are not comfortable using your personal account, Coranos can host them for you.
 		4- Por favor trate de publicar sus videos en https://www.youtube.com/ y enviar el link.
 Si no se siente cómodo usando su cuenta personal, Coranos puede publicarlos por usted.